-As we enter the 66th year of the Brooke Procedure, another possible paradigm in surgical treatment is in the offering, and once again it is coming from across the pond.
-In Oslo, Norway a company called OstomyCure AS, has developed a revolutionary solution for ileostomy patients.
-The Transcutaneous Implant Evacuation System, TIES® System, promises a life without skin barriers and pouches.
+The description laid down by Dr. Brooke has not changed since his original paper and has provided patients with effective surgical treatment, especially for those with life-threatening diseases or injuries.
+As we enter the 66th year of Brooke's ileostomy, another possible paradigm is in the offering and once again it's from across the pond.
+In Oslo, Norway a company named OstomyCure has developed a new revolutionary solution for ileostomy patients.
+The TIES® System (Transcutaneous Implant Evacuation System) promises a life without skin barriers and ostomy pouches.

-Instead of conventional stoma surgery in which the intestine is extended a few centimeters outside the abdomen wall, a small tube of titanium is implanted into the abdomen where the intestine and soft tissue grow into it.
-The implant then becomes an extension of the intestine and sticks out a few millimeters on the outside of the abdomen where it is sealed with a lid that the patient can open to drain whenever necessary.
-The lid quite simply functions as a stopper.
-The new solution (implant and lid) aims to make life easier, more comfortable and increase the quality of life for many patients.
-OstomyCure AS site states, "the TIES® implant is designed for life-long use and will dramatically reduce skin problems as the device only needs to be cleaned with tap water and no disinfectants or glue will be used."
+Rather than an end-ileostomy procedure in which the intestine is extended a few centimeters outside the abdomen, a small tube of titanium is implanted into the abdominal wall where intestine and soft tissue grow into it.
+The implant then becomes an extension of the intestine and protrudes only a few millimeters, where it is sealed with a lid that the patient can open to drain when needed.
+The lid simply functions as a stopper.
+The new solution (implant and lid) aims to make the patient's life easier, more comfortable, and increases quality of life.
+Their site states, "the TIES® implant is designed for life-long use and will dramatically reduce skin problems as the device only needs to be cleaned with tap water and no disinfectants or glue will be used."

-Dr. Ben Broennimann, CEO of OstomyCure AS, says: “The new implant integrates well in the body.
+Dr. Ben Broennimann, CEO of OstomyCure, said this in a press release.
+“The new implant integrates well in the body.
 There were no infections or rejections.
-The first patient went well and the implant is working great with the lid.
+The first patient went well, and the implant is working great with the lid.
 The patients went back to work, to do sport and even going to the swimming pool.
-The implant has been CE marked in June 2016 and will be distributed in selected markets."
+The implant has been CE marked in June 2016 and will be distributed in select markets."

-The direction of the TIES® System is to provide an ileostomate with a non-adhesive appliance that decreases the occurrence of skin and leakage problems.
-TIES® implant has received the European Union’s CE Mark, meaning it has met their safety requirements for medical devices.
-Clinical trials began in 2009 and are scheduled to begin again in April, 2018 with follow-up through 2019.
+The TIES® implant received European Union’s CE Mark, meaning that it met their safety requirements for medical devices.
+Clinical trials began in 2009 and are scheduled to start up once again in April 2018, with further follow-up through 2019.
 These trials will take place in Sweden and England.
-"We know that TIES Solution is a safe concept for ileostomy patients What we would like to establish is a scientifical base which will prove our product claims in a small number of clinical centers" says Dr. Broennimann.
-OstomyCure AS plans to be in the United States and Canada in 24 to 36 months.
-Only time will tell if these trials lead to the next paradigm in the treatment of bowel diseases.
+"We know that TIES Solution is a safe concept for ileostomy patients What we would like to establish is a scientifical base which will prove our product claims in a small number of clinical centers," Dr. Broennimann said.